schorschii/OCO-Server/docs/Client-API.md

 - `use_wol` - (optional - default 1) enable or disable WOL
 - `shutdown_waked_after_completion` - (optional - default 0) decide if computers which were waked via WOL should be shutted down after jobs finished
 - `restart_timeout` - restart/shutdown timeout in minutes, only for packages which require an restart/shutdown
-- `auto_create_uninstall_jobs` - (optional - default 1) enable or disable automatic uninstall job creation if another version of this package family is already installed
 - `force_install_same_version` - (optional - default 0) force installation even if the same package was already installed
 - `sequence_mode` - (optional - default 0) sequence mode: 0 - ignore failed jobs, 1 - abort after failed job
 - `priority` - (optional - default 0) job container with higher priority will be executed first
-- `constraint_ip_ranges` - (optional - default empty - string array) list of IP ranges as condition for the agent for executing the jobs
+- `agent_ip_ranges` - (optional - default empty - string array) list of IP ranges as condition for the agent for executing the jobs
+- `time_frames` - (optional - default empty - string array) list of time frames as condition for the agent for executing the jobs
 ### Example
 ```
 {